you-zhou/notes/dev.md

 Note:
 >Do not use star imports!
 Star imports make debugging harder because it is not explicit where code comes from.
 Even worse are star imports from multiple libraries.
 Subsequent library imports might override something defined in an earlier library.
 As such, star imports are discouraged and frowned upon.

+#### organise imports
+According to PEP 8, import statements should be located at the top of the file following the module docstring.
+There should be one import per line and imports should be grouped by:
+* Standard library imports
+• 3rd party imports
+• Local package imports

 ### string
 [great examples for string format](https://pyformat.info/)